mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 effectively when it reaches its destination.

-This chapter looks at advanced software available for ship’s computers, although note that any sufficiently powerful computer can run this software.
+This chapter looks at advanced software available for ship's computers, although note that any sufficiently powerful computer can run this software.

-When selecting a ship’s computer, the first thing to do is determine what software it needs to run.
+When selecting a ship's computer, the first thing to do is determine what software it needs to run.
 Then total the Bandwidth required for each software package to get a sense of the total Bandwidth needed.
 Be sure to